Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **DMP Files - Mod Organizer 2 crashes on launch and opens 3 DMP files.
 Why?**
   - This is a result of outdated Runtimes.
 Instructions for updating are included in [Requirements](https://uraniumfever.net/docs/requirements).

-- **Failed and Slow Nexus Downloads - Why are my downloads slow or failing?**
+- **Failed or Slow Nexus Downloads - Why are my downloads slow or failing?**
   - Relog into your Nexus account in the Wabbajack settings.

 - **Fallout 3 - Is Fallout 3 absolutely required to play Uranium Fever?**